top of page

 Angelman Syndrome for Educators – a great resource by Erin Sheldon, published by The Angelman Network

-Because Angelman syndrome is a low incidence disorder, there is no specific training provided for staff who work with students with AS.
-Families of children with AS find it quite disheartening when their children enter a school system that is ill-prepared to teach them.
-The general rule to follow is 'presume competence' for best outcomes.
-Read more on Presuming Competence in the classroom, here.
+Because Angelman syndrome is rare, there is no specific training provided for staff who work with students with AS.
+Families of children with AS find it disheartening when their children enter a school system that is ill-prepared to teach them.
+The general rule is 'presume competence' for best outcomes.

 The Individual Education Plan (IEP)